gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 imported from Ada units outside of the library.
 If other units are imported, the binding phase will fail.

-It is also possible to build an encapsulated library where not only the code to elaborate and finalize the library is embedded but also ensuring that the library is linked only against static libraries.
-So an encapsulated library only depends on system libraries, all other code, including the GNAT runtime, is embedded.
-To build an encapsulated library the attribute ``Library_Standalone`` must be set to ``encapsulated``:
+You can also build an encapsulated library where not only the code to elaborate and finalize the library is embedded but also ensure that the library is linked only against static libraries.
+That means that an encapsulated library only depends on system
+libraries: all other code, including the GNAT runtime, is embedded.
+To build an encapsulated library you must set attribute ``Library_Standalone`` to ``encapsulated``:

 .. code-block:: gpr